 Dr Carole Nakhle, Founder and Chief Executive Officer

-She is a respected and regular contributor to the global debate on energy matters, with numerous articles in academic journals, newspapers and magazines to her credit.
-Dr Nakhle is the author of two widely acclaimed books: Petroleum Taxation: Sharing the Wealth published in 2008 (re-printed in 2012), and used as primary reference in leading universities and industry training courses; and Out of the Energy Labyrinth (2007), co-authored with Lord David Howell.
-She is currently working on a new book: Petroleum Fiscal Regimes and Wealth Management.
-She has also reviewed studies, books and reports for leading publishing houses; and is an avid and regular commentator on energy and geopolitics in the international media, in many countries.
+Dr Nakhle is the author of two widely acclaimed books: Petroleum Taxation: Sharing the Wealth published in 2008, re-printed in 2012, and used as primary reference in leading universities and industry training courses; and Out of the Energy Labyrinth (2007), co-authored with Lord David Howell, former Secretary of State for Energy in the UK.

-Dr Nakhle has worked on projects in more than 40 countries and has been on exploratory visits to the Arctic and North Sea.
-She is also fluent in Arabic, English and French.
+She has worked on energy projects in more than 45 countries and has been on exploratory visits to the Arctic and North Sea.

 For a list of Dr Nakhle’s publications please visit School of Economics, University of Surrey.